Expanding Fire Tube Boilers

 Coolant is necessary in order to reduce the heat created during the expansion process.
 If the expander overheats it may result in tube material flaking, premature tool failure, and poorly formed beads.
 In order to avoid these issues, it is recommended that you dip the roll end of the expander in a bucket of coolant between expansions.
 This will prevent the tool from overheating while also keeping it clean, extending the life of the rolls and mandrel.

-Upon completion of the expansion of one end of the boiler, the tube projection on the opposing end can be maintained by using a tube cutter to cut the excess tube from in front of the tube sheet.
+Upon completion of the expansion of one end of the boiler, the tube projection on the opposing end can be trimmed using a tube cutter.